webshrine/webshrine/docs/aspects/wrappers.md

 })
 </script>

-# Function wrapping
+# Wrappers
-Function wrapping is a technique used to enhance or modify existing functions without altering their original implementation.
+Wrappers are functions that wrap other functions to add additional functionality or modify their behavior without changing their interface.
+Represented by type `FnWrapper`

 ## Async behaviour modifying
 ### `debounce`